Optimization of RIS-aided SISO Systems Based on a Mutually Coupled Loaded Wire Dipole Model: Abstract

 \section{Abstract}

 The \ac{EM} features of \acp{RIS} fundamentally determine their operating principles and performance.
-Motivated by these considerations, we study a \ac{SISO} system in the presence of an \ac{RIS}, which is characterized by a circuit-based \ac{EM}-compliant model.
+Motivated by these considerations, we study a \ac{SISO} system in the presence of an \ac{RIS}, which is characterized by a circuit-based \ac{EM}-consistent model.
 Specifically, we model the RIS as a collection of thin wire dipoles controlled by tunable load impedances, and we propose a gradient-based algorithm for calculating the optimal impedances of the scattering elements of the RIS in the presence of mutual coupling.
 Furthermore, we prove the convergence of the proposed algorithm and derive its computational complexity in terms of number of complex multiplications.
-Numerical results show that the proposed algorithm provides better performance than a benchmark algorithm and that it converges in a shorter amount of time. \acresetall{}
+Numerical results show that the proposed algorithm provides better performance and converges faster than a benchmark algorithm.